davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 - The Home Network Public Key shall be stored in the USIM.
 - The protection scheme identifier shall be stored in the USIM.
 - The Home Network Public Key Identifier shall be stored in the USIM.
+- The SUCI calculation indication, either USIM or ME calculating the SUCI, shall be stored in USIM.
+# 5.3 Requirements on the gNB